 Mark the points P1, P2, P3 along the boundary of the plot (at random).

-All the distances of the permanent structures, like poles, trees. (if any), from the baseline and secondary line should be noted for plotting them on layout drawings.
+All the distances of the permanent structures, like poles, trees. (if any), from the baseline and second line should be noted for plotting them on layout drawings.

 Keep all the reference points unchanged, till final plotting and checking.

-Now plotting on drawing sheet can be done with a suitable scale.
+Now plotting on a drawing sheet can be done with a suitable scale.

 |Demarcation using theodolite, theodolite survey calculation|